Dev Release #8A seat for capital, a home for Trade OSRead the notes

+We stopped designing.
 We started operating.

 We stopped asking "how should this work?" and started asking "what breaks when this is used every day?"